-Understand broader context

-Priority areas

-Land ownership

-Land use

-Climate hazard map and historical analysis of community/watershed

-Degraded soils/wind erosion/water erosion/crop stress
+Understand broader contextClimate hazard map and historical analysis of community/watershedPriority areasDegraded soils/wind erosion/water erosion/crop stressLand ownershipIndividuallly owned/leased/community ownedLand useCrops/livestock/fallow/combination

-Individually owned/leased/community owned

-Crops/livestock/fallow/combination

-CCARDESA
+QIZ Deutsche Gesellischaft für Internationale Zusammenarbeit (SIG) fü

 Determine land use

 The first step when engaging with a farming community on potential agroforestry measures should be to determine the area and boundaries of the community and the watershed under their control.
 If farms are larger or community members are widely dispersed, it may only be possible to work with individual or small groups of farmers.